What Counts As CISSP Experience?

 What makes earning the CISSP difficult is the experience requirement.
 There's nothing stopping anyone from taking the exam.
 If you pass, however, you'll be caught in a CISSP purgatory (aka CISSP Associate) for up to six years until you get the minimum work experience.

-ISC2 requires a minimum cumulative five years paid work experience to earn the CISSP — and, yes, they check.
+ISC2 requires a minimum cumulative five years of paid work experience to earn the CISSP—and, yes, they check.
 But it's not as stringent as it sounds.
-In this post, we'll dig into the "cumulative" aspect of the experience required for the CISSP.
+In this post, we'll explore the "cumulative" aspect of the experience required for the CISSP.

 The easiest way to pass the CISSP process is honest-to-goodness full-time paid security work.
-It's as simple as that.
-However, there are other ways to count CISSP experience.
-Here are a few.
+However, there are other ways to earn CISSP experience.
+Here is what you need to know.

 How CISSP Evaluates Work Experience